 Ulster Orchestra Professional Collaboration

-The EA Music Service is delighted to announce an exciting new collaboration with the Ulster Orchestra.
+The EA Music Service is delighted to continue an exciting new collaboration with the Ulster Orchestra.

 The Music Service were delighted to launch their partnership with the Ulster Orchestra during the initial covid lockdown in November 2020.
 Since then, EA Music Service students have benefitted from many exciting projects, including online workshops and webinars for all string, woodwind and brass players.